06 Jul 2017

 Transparency is a Compelling Differentiator.

-What started out as a means to reduce turnover (the right people see the fit and opt-in and the poor fits opt-out) has turned into a compelling differentiator.
-The interest level of candidates that are a good fit increases after they accurately judge that we have a transparent and low drama environment.
+What started out as a means to reduce turnover (the right people see the fit and opt-in, and the poor fits opt-out) has turned into a compelling differentiator.
+We go into more detail on differentiating your company in How to Sell Your Company to Candidates.

 “The way you do anything is the way you do everything.”